Leonides Sarao Virata: Career

 Virata was in the United States when the Philippine Commonwealth was evacuated to America because of the raging war in the Pacific.
 From 1946 to 1948, he worked as an officer of the Philippine Embassy in the US.
 After the war, the task of directing the economic research of the newly organized Central Bank of the Philippines in 1949 fell on him.
-Subsequently, he was appointed as the bank’s deputy governor and later, as a member of the Monetary Board.
+Subsequently, he was appointed the bank’s deputy governor and later, as a member of the Monetary Board.
 In various United Nations conferences on finance, trade, industry and economics; Virata served in different capacities.
 He was the adviser to the Philippine delegate to the International Monetary Fund Conference at Washington, DC in 1949 and to the International Monetary Fund and International Bank Conference at Paris, France in 1950.
 He was a delegate of the Philippines to the Conference of the Consultative Committee in Economic Development in Southeast Asia under the Colombo plan in Ceylon in 1957.

 In 1952, he left the government service and joined the Philippine American Life and General Insurance Company as financial vice-president and vice-chairman of its investment committee.
 Soon, he was accorded the same respect he earned during his service with the government.
 He was elected either as chairman, president or board member of various companies involved in insurance, food processing, marketing, oil exploration, plywood manufacture, logging, textile, meat packing, glass making, oil refining, banking, telecommunications, etc. His leadership in business and industry reached its peak when he was elected president of the Philippine Chamber of Industries and the Management Association of the Philippines.
 He was also attributed to the successful transfer of the Manila Electric Company to Filipino control from General Public Utilities of the United States, and the Filipinization of the Philippine Long Distance Telephone Company.

 He became a member of the Joint Legislative Executive Tax Commission in 1966.
 From 1969 to 1970, President Marcos appointed him as secretary of the Department of Commerce and Industry (now the Department of Trade and Industry).
 In 1970, he was appointed chairman of the Development Bank of the Philippines.
 Upon assuming his position as Chairman of DBP, he ordered the investigation of several major firms that failed to pay the DBP millions of pesos in overdue obligations.
 Because of this, he was considered as one of the radical chairmen the DBP ever had.
 Also as head of the DBP, he helped agricultural and industrial enterprises through sound financing schemes.
 He was also responsible for orienting the institutional objective of development to the countryside to insure that the rural people would enjoy the benefits of economic growth.